dimiarbre/obsidian-zotero-workflow/README.md

 # Obsidian-Zotero workflow

-This git describes a set-up process to use obsidian in combination of Zotero for scientific research, aimed for a Linux distribution (and in particular a Fedora distribution).
+This git describes a set-up process to use obsidian in combination of Zotero for scientific research, aimed for a Linux distribution (and in particular a Fedora distribution since it is my set-up).

 ## Workflow description